omarreis/vsop2013/planetfun/README.md

 Planets are represented by TSpheres with light reflecting surfaces ( TLightMaterialSource ) The Texture property is a bitmap that is mapped to the sphere, on a reverse-Mercator projection.
-Most planet textures are *not* included in this repository ( TForm planets have blank textures ) Except for sky background textures, which is included ( see Documents folder for deployment info )
+Most planet textures are *not* included in this repository ( TForm planets have blank textures ) Except for sky background texture, which is included ( see Documents folder for deployment info )

-You can find suitable and free textures on this website:
+I used textures from this website:

 *Solar System Scope*   https://www.solarsystemscope.com/textures/

-steps to complete PlanetFun assets:
+Steps to complete PlanetFun assets:

 * Download texture images: ex: 2k_earth_daymap.jpg, 2k_jupiter.jpg, 2k_mars.jpg, 2k_mercury.jpg, 2k_moon.jpg, 2k_neptune.jpg, 2k_saturn.jpg, 2k_stars_milky_way.jpg, 2k_uranus.jpg, 2k_venus_surface.jpg and PlutoTexture.jpg
 * Deploy these files to Documents folder